daos-stack/daos/docs/QSG/setup_suse.md

 	PMem preparation is required once per DAOS installation.

 !!! note
-	For OpenSUSE 15.3 installation, update ipmctl to the latest package available from https://build.opensuse.org/package/binaries/hardware:nvdimm/ipmctl/openSUSE_Leap_15.3
+	For OpenSUSE 15.3 installation, update (ipmctl) to the latest package available from

-1. Prepare the pmem devices on Server nodes:
+1. Prepare the PMem devices on Server nodes:

 ```command
 daos_server storage prepare --scm-only